pmichaeljones/mikamai_colloquio/readme.md

 JSFiddle for my JQuery questions: https://jsfiddle.net/so45m0to/

 Note: I did not complete the Javascript MyTree portion.
-I have no experience write pure JS.
+I have no experience writing pure JS.

-Always feeling this was an area I lacked (especially with the new JS frameworks), last week I signed up for the following courses:
+Always feeling weak in JS (especially with the new frameworks), I recently signed up for the following courses:

 https://www.udemy.com/javascript-essentials/learn/v4/overview